Eyeing The Competition

 What Are They Doing Right Or Wrong?
 Now Improve It!

 Originally Published September 30, 2008

-For businesses to get the most for their online & offline marketing dollar, it is imperative to keep an eye on the competition and make note of:
+For businesses to get the best return for their online & offline marketing spend, it is imperative to keep an eye on the competition and make note of: